matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods and Ensembles.md

 ![[Pasted image 20251103155011.png]]
 ![[Pasted image 20251103155023.png]]
 There is the risk of *data leakage* - filtering information from the training set into the test set
-- This is what can happen if we use the same
+- This is what can happen if we use the same data between stages
+- If we have enough data, create n+1 datasets for n stages.
+In a case with 2 stages, we will have datasets A, B, C.
+1) With the dataset A, we train 3 (k) trained models.
+2) Given the 3 trained models, we use the second dataset B.